plan-systems/design-docs/PLAN-API-Documentation.md

 - For example, a channel with type `/plan/ch/calendar`, could invoke the client's default `calendar` channel adapter or instead use another that:
     - displays scheduled events on a horizontal timeline that extends from the past to the future.
     - overlays appointments from an external Google Calendar account
-- Users can easily "try on" alternate channel adapters in the way you can try on different color themes in a text editor.
+- Users can "try on" alternate channel adapters in the way you can try on different color themes in a text editor.
-- Meanwhile, channel adapter developers only have to focus on a narrow and specific API, leaving them to open to use Unity in exciting ways.
+- Meanwhile, channel adapter developers only have to focus on a narrow and specific API, leaving them to focus on using Unity in the best ways.

 ---

 ## Cloud File Interface
-- PLAN's **Cloud File Interface** ("CFI") content-addressable storage and is used for a PLAN community's temporary or bulk storage needs.  .
+- PLAN's **Cloud File Interface** ("CFI") content-addressable storage and is used for a PLAN community's temporary or bulk storage needs.
+It provides scalable and expendable storage on-demand.
-- You may be rightly unsettled if you think all the data in a PLAN community using the PDI (an append-only shared storage abstraction).
-PDI entries are immutable and permanent, so the PDI is not suited to meet general-purpose client storage needs.
-    - Consider a film production team using PLAN as a secure collaboration and file-sharing tool.
-Suppose their post-production workflow is to render-out variations of scenes currently being edited for director review.
-It would be a waste to burn the community's _permanent_ shared storage to hold gigabytes of data that won't be used after a week.
-Worse, a couple member nodes would be accessing this data (as _all_ data under the PDI replicates to each community node).
+    - Consider an animated film production team using PLAN as a collaboration and file-sharing tool.
+Suppose their workflow is to render-out rough cuts of scenes currently under construction and post them within PLAN for team feedback and review.
+It would be a waste to burn the community's _permanent_ shared storage (via the PDI) to hold gigabytes of data that won't be used after a week.
+Worse, if only 5 members were reading this data out of a team of 25, then the other 20 member nodes would be unnecessarily burdened with this load (as _all_ data posted to the PDI replicates to each community node).
-- So how is bulk data stored in PLAN if relying on the PDI is clearly the wrong choice?
-Introducing the Cloud File Interface (CFI), whose purpose is to provide access to scalable but purgeable storage on-demand.
-The CFI is an abstraction of [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), where content is referenced by hashname.
-Unlike the PDI, content written to the CFI isn't necessarily intended to persist indefinitely (though it may).
+- The CFI is an abstraction of [content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage), where content is referenced by hashname.
+Unlike the PDI, content written to the CFI isn't necessarily intended to persist indefinitely (though it can).
 - Each entry in a "file" channel represents a revision of a high-level file and is either an inline content blob or a CFI hashname.
 In the latter case, each entry is _only_ a short string and doesn't consume material space on a community's permanent shared storage.
 In the PLAN client, the channel appears as a single monolithic icon or animation.
 When the user opens/views this object, the PLAN client hands off the most recent channel entry (a CFI pathname) to the CFI layer for retrieval.
-    - Conveniently, this approach yields CFI garbage collection for "free".
+    - Conveniently, this approach helps manage CFI allocation for "free".
 For a given file channel, once an entry containing a CFI item is superseded longer than some grace period (or any other valuation calculus), the referenced item can be safely "unpinned" through the CFI.
     - At the PLAN client level, the user is not burdened or distracted with the details and steps associated with accessing and managing the CFI.
-This means the user never has to see hashnames or even understand how the PDI and CFI work together.
+The user never sees hashnames or has to be aware how the PDI and CFI work together.
 - Like the PDI, the Cloud File Interface is designed to be pluggable, offer flexibility, and preserve portability.
 Most organizations using PLAN will be happy with PLAN's reference CFI implementation using [IPFS](https://ipfs.io/), a capable peer-to-peer distributed storage system.
 However, others may want to choose from other possibilities, such as [Dat](https://datproject.org/).
-    - Regardless, these rich but complex storage systems are made usable to non-technical users since the PLAN client seamlessly hides and manages hashnames, pinning, and unpinning
+    - Regardless, these rich but complex storage systems are made usable to non-technical users since the PLAN client seamlessly hides and manages hashnames, pinning, and unpinning.
 - The CFI and PDI are architecturally disjoint, but a single storage layer could be used to implement both, provided it has the requisite capabilities.

 ---